bachya/aiorecollect/README.md

     """Run."""
     client = await Client("<PLACE ID>", "<SERVICE ID>")

+    # The client has a few attributes that you can access:
+    client.place_id
+    client.service_id

     # Get all pickup events on the calendar:
     pickup_results = await client.async_get_pickup_events()